-Students practiced cutting and folding pre-printed designs (available with the lesson plan on the site) and then brainstormed to come up with designs of their own.
-They were required to use at least two but no more than four designs that would fit into a pattern comprised of 54 2-inch squares.
+Students practiced cutting and folding pre-printed designs and then brainstormed to come up with designs of their own.
 Most students developed some sort of stencil or template in order to keep their motifs consistent.

 Once they had all of their designs transferred to the paper, they carefully began cutting designated lines with a razor-knife.